jasny/immutable/README.md

 }
 ```

-If the third argument of `withPropertyItem()` is to `true`, the array is considered to be a set and the item isn't added
-if it's already in the array.
+If the third argument of `withPropertyItem()` is set to `true`, the item isn't added if it's already in the array.

 If the item is in the array multiple times, `withoutPropertyItem()` will remove them all.
 Strict comparison is used to
 find items.